 Working closely with a secret network of people, she sheltered Allied soldiers in her hospital until they were well, and then smuggled them out through an underground passage.
 She also helped to provide them with a bit of money, fake identity cards and secret passwords for their escape.

-Over time, the German police became suspicious of Edith, and her colleagues urged her to flea to save herself.
+Over time, the German police became suspicious of Edith, and her colleagues urged her to flee to save herself.
 Edith refused, and insisted on staying and helping Allied soldiers leave Belgium.